OWASP/owasp-istg/src/03_test_cases/wireless_interfaces/README.md

 * ["Practical IoT Hacking"][practical_iot_hacking] by Fotios Chantzis, Ioannis Stais, Paulino Calderon, Evangelos Deirmentzoglou, and Beau Woods
 * Key aspects of testing of the T-Systems Multimedia Solutions GmbH

-This test case is based on: [IOT-FW[INST]-INFO-001](../firmware/installed_firmware.md#disclosure-of-user-data-iot-fw[inst]-info-001).
+This test case is based on: [ISTG-FW[INST]-INFO-001](../firmware/installed_firmware.md#disclosure-of-user-data-istg-fw[inst]-info-001).

-## Configuration and Patch Management (IOT-WRLS-CONF)
+## Configuration and Patch Management (ISTG-WRLS-CONF)

 Since IoT devices can have a long lifespan, it is important to make sure that the software, running on the device, is regularly updated in order to apply the latest security patches.
-The update process of the firmware itself will be covered by [IOT-FW[UPDT]](../firmware/firmware_update_mechanism.md).
+The update process of the firmware itself will be covered by [ISTG-FW[UPDT]](../firmware/firmware_update_mechanism.md).
 However, it must also be verified that software packages, which are running on the device and listening on interfaces, are up-to-date as well.

-### Usage of Outdated Software (IOT-WRLS-CONF-001)
+### Usage of Outdated Software (ISTG-WRLS-CONF-001)
 **Required Access Levels**

 <table width="100%">